spotfiresoftware/spotfire-quickstart/terraform/aws/README.md

     ```bash
     make deploy ANSIBLE_EXTRA_ARGS="--limit sfwp_servers"
     ```
-    For more details on how to limit and filter the Ansible playbook execution, see the [Ansible documentation](https://docs.ansible.com/.
+    For more details on how to limit and filter the Ansible playbook execution, see the [Ansible documentation](https://docs.ansible.com/).

-### Destroy the created environment

-10. Remember to destroy the environment when you are not going to use it to avoid unneeded costs:
-    ```bash
-    make destroy
-    ```

-    **Note**: You may need to execute this command a couple of times to destroy all the resources.
-    This happens sometimes if the resources are being accessed or due resources dependency resolution.

-## Use your environment
+### Use your environment

-1. You can find details for the created environment using:
+6. You can find details for the created environment using:
     ```bash
     make show-hosts
     make show-lb